Summary: Generate a strong company culture by using these three intranet tools on your community software!

 Every Saturday morning my 4-year-old daughter has soccer for tots, and without fail the head coach begins with a hearty “Good Morning” in his thick Scottish accent, then proceeds to recite the top 3 rules.
 1) Have fun 2) If you fall, pick yourself up 3) Have fun!
 It sets the tone and is lived by.
 Great companies have similar initiatives.
 Lululemon, for instance, has a well-recognized manifesto, printed on every bag, public on their website, and used to share their culture with their community.
 Their employees, customers, and followers live and breathe it.

 When leaders were asked in a study on engagement what they could do more, nearly 60% indicated “Give Recognition”.
 As one of our mottos is “what gets recognized, gets repeated”, we emphasize ways to do this.
-This can be multi-modal, from digital tools like a “Shout Out” application, to a Gratitude Tree, to forums like all staff or team meetings like townhall celebrations.
+This can be multi-modal, from digital tools on a community software like a “Shout Out” application, to a Gratitude Tree, to forums like all staff or team meetings like townhall celebrations.